CLI Reference

 Player workflow

-Use these commands to scan your local code, promote your skills, and save your progress.
+Use these commands to scan your local code, propose your skills to canon, and save your progress.

 gaia init [--user <handle>] [--scan <path>] [--yes] [--force] [--workspace] ● open